baby monitor buying guide:

 Not all parents use baby monitors – for example, if your home is small enough that you can hear your child from every room, you may not feel you need one.
 There are lots of pros to using a monitor though.
 There are even models with whizzy technology that, as well as keeping you alert to any sounds, have extras that allow you to see and soothe your baby and monitor their temperature and movements.

-how to choose the one for you?
+how to choose the best baby monitor for you?

 Before you settle on your baby monitor, have a think about your day-to-day routine and what you need your monitor to help with: